trail.cam

 The Moose Rut: When It Peaks, How Bulls Behave, and the Calls You'll Hear

 When is the moose rut?
 It peaks late September into early October.
-A field guide to bull grunts, cow moans, rut pits, fights, and
+A field guide to bull grunts, cow moans, rut pits, fights, and how to call moose.

 Moose Sign: How to Read Tracks, Scat, Beds, and Browse